JGCRI/gcam-doc/inputs_demand.md

 | Agriculture water coefficients | Water coefficients for agricultural commodities, including blue (irrigation) and green (rain) water, includes data for a single year circa 2000 | External data set | <a href="http://waterfootprint.org/media/downloads/Report47-Appendix-II.zip">Mekonnen and Hoekstra</a> | Crop, country, water type (blue, green) | $$m^3$$ per ton |
 | Industrial manufacturing water coefficients | Water coefficients for industrial manufacturing for 1995 | External data set | [Vassolo and Döll 2005](#vassolo2005) | Continent and water type (withdrawals, consumption) | $$Mm^3$$ per year |

 Table 2: External inputs used for demand of water <sup>[2](#table_footnote2)</sup>

+Note that for the Shared Socioeconomic Pathways (SSPs), different inputs are used for some variables.
+See [SSPs](ssp.html) for more information.

 #### Data